IHC seeks record on NAB appeals against Zardari’s acquittal

 The IHC Division Bench, comprising Justice Athar Minallah and Justice Miangul Hassan Aurangzeb, took up the NAB plea challenging acquittal of former President Asif Ali Zardari in the ARY Gold and Ursus tractors corruption reference.

-During the hearing, NAB Prosecutor Jahanzeb Bharwana argued that the trial court ignored evidence in corruption references.
+During hearing, NAB Prosecutor Jahanzeb Bharwana argued in the court that the trial court ignored evidence in corruption references.
 The acquittal plea of the accused persons couldn’t be heard until recording the evidence.
-He told the IHC that on April 21, 2016, the verified record was sought by the court, but it was not produced so far.
+He told the IHC that on April 21, 2016, the verified record was sought bythe court, but it was not produced so far.

 He stated before the court that first Asif Ali Zardari got benefit of NRO.
 Then case was reopened against him when National Reconciliation Ordinance (NRO) was declared illegal by the Supreme Court, but at that time Zardari was president of Pakistan. being president, Zardari enjoyed immunity at that time and didn’t face any trial against him.